What is Addison’s disease?

 There are two types of Addison’s.
-The most common, or typical, form is due to lack of both corticosteroids and mineralocorticoids and can be fatal.
-The less common, or atypical, form of Addison’s is due to a lack of corticosteroids alone.
+The most common, or typical, form is due to lack of both glucocorticoids and mineralocorticoids and can be fatal.
+The less common, or atypical, form of Addison’s is due to a lack of glucocorticoids alone.

 How is Addison's disease in dogs diagnosed?

-Dogs with suspected Addison’s often have a severe lack of body fluids, including dehydration, low sodium, high potassium, low blood sugar and high calcium.
-Diagnostic tests on kidneys may also show up as abnormal.
+Dogs with suspected Addison’s often collapse due to dehydration, low sodium, high potassium, low blood sugar and high calcium.
+Diagnostic tests on kidneys may also show up

 In general, these clinical signs are enough for the vet to start treatment until a final diagnosis is established.

-A final diagnosis is made if and when the vet establishes either very low levels of steroids in the blood or by performing an ACTH stimulation test with a documented ‘no increase’ in the production of steroids.
+A final diagnosis is made if and when the vet establishes either very low levels of cortisol in the blood or by performing an ACTH stimulation test with a documented ‘little to no increase’ in the production of cortisol.

 Is stress a factor in Addison's disease?

-One of the reasons adrenal glands produce cortisol is to help dogs deal with stress.
+One of the reasons adrenal glands produce cortisol is to help dogs deal with stress and illness.
 If a dog cannot make enough of this hormone they may not be able to deal with stress or their symptoms will worsen when they are stressed.
 Stress is generally caused by a change in the dog’s routine.
-It’s important to minimise stress from your dog’s life and to consider increasing their medication at times of high stress.
+It’s important to minimise stress from your dog’s life.

 What is the treatment for Addison's?